Kelly Osbourne: 2002–2005: The Osbournes and Shut Up

-Osbourne and the rest of her family (without Aimee) starred on the MTV reality show The Osbournes, which aired from 2002 to 2005.
+Osbourne and the rest of her family (minus Aimee) starred on the MTV reality show The Osbournes, which aired from 2002 to 2005.
 The series chronicled their day-to-day life, portraying a dysfunctional family in which metal music, profanity and other harshness were a daily part of life.
 Kelly, the middle child, emerged (according to Rolling Stone) as "a wickedly funny, brutally honest, pint-size, potty-mouthed spitfire."
 The series started when she was seventeen, and ended when she was twenty.
-Kelly said in an interview for The Osbournes DVD that the crew were only actually supposed to be there for a few weeks but ended up staying for a few months and that the constant cameras focusing on her and her family was stressful.
+Kelly said in an interview for The Osbournes DVD that the crew were only actually supposed to be there for a few weeks but ended up staying for a few months.
+She found the constant cameras focusing on her and her family stressful.
 In 2002, during the second season of The Osbournes, Kelly dated The Used lead singer Bert McCracken.
-The show was filmed in California, where the family has had their residence for several decades.
+The show was filmed in California, United States, where the family has had their residence for several decades.

-Both she and the Osbourne family were parodied in Channel 4 comedy Bo' Selecta in which the rubber-masked Kelly, played by Leigh Francis, has her own show and is always being censored for swearing with bleeps.
+Both she and her family were parodied in Channel 4 comedy Bo' Selecta in which the rubber-masked Kelly, played by Leigh Francis, has her own show and is always being censored for swearing with bleeps.
 After her appearance on the reality show, Osbourne quickly began to be noted for her varied and trendy style among fashion commentators like Steven Cojocaru.
 In 2004, Osbourne launched her own fashion line, Stiletto Killers, with her friend and former sponsor, Ali Barone.
 Stiletto Killers was a rock-inspired line of tees, knickers, hoodies and sweatpants designed by Osbourne and Barone, emblazoned with cartoonish designs and punk rock phrases.
 There was also a more sophisticated couture branch, the SK Collection.
 Stiletto Killers closed in April 2006.